-In 2010, MBRC undertook the preparation of a Total Water Cycle Management Plan, carried out in three phases:
+In 2010, MBRC undertook the preparation of a Total Water Cycle Management Plan

+The Total Water Cycle Management Plan was carried out in three phases:

-• Council adopted the Total Water Cycle Management Strategy for Moreton Bay Regional Council (2010) in December 2010 (MP 10/2959-2960).
-This involved the identification of water cycle management drivers and issues in the MBRC region, development of solutions to address the identified issues, and preliminary assessment of these solutions resulting in a shortlist of solutions for further detailed analysis in Phase 2.
+• Total Water Cycle Management Strategy for Moreton Bay Regional Council (2010) adopted by Council in December 2010 (MP 10/2959-2960).
+This involved the identification of water cycle management drivers and issues in the MBRC region, development of solutions to address the identified issues, and preliminary assessment of these solutions resulting in a short list of solutions for further detailed analysis in Phase 2.